 The Voting Rights Alliance is a network of organizations, activists, and legislators working to restore and protect voting rights from voter suppression efforts that attempt to undermine both access to the polls and validity of mail in and in person ballots.
 The Alliance website is a virtual one stop shop of resources for voters, with detailed information on voting during COVID-19, voter registration, state-specific voting information, voter ID assistance, and local and state candidate information.

 VoteRiders is a nonpartisan, nonprofit organization focused specifically upon voter ID requirements for each state.
-The site provides information (in both English and Spanish) on whether an iD is required to vote either in person or by mail, and offers continuously updated information on acceptable forms of ID (if required) as well as assistance in obtaining necessary ID.
-There's also a news page, FAQs page, a live chat and a help hotline that you can call or text for immediate assistance -- you can even order handy wallet cards!
+The site provides information in various languages on whether an iD is required to vote either in person or by mail, and offers continuously updated information on acceptable forms of ID (if required) as well as assistance in obtaining necessary ID.
+There's also a news page, a live chat and a help hotline that you can call or text for immediate assistance -- you can even order handy wallet cards!